 WINNING RESULTS LEADERSHIP MODEL

-I work with executives, teams, and learning leaders, leveraging this proven LEADERSHIP MODEL.
+We work with executives, teams, and learning leaders, leveraging this proven LEADERSHIP MODEL.

 1. Align around a motivating vision grounded in customer expectations